wasil514/Vityarthi-Project-Digital-Literacy/Readme1.md

 This module focuses on creating and managing proessional online profiles on platforms like GitHub, LinkedIn, Kaggle.
 It helps students build an online presence and showcase their sklills and work.

 **MODULE-3**- Programming and collabraton programs:
 Students explore collaborative tools such as Google Docs, Sheets, Slides, and Forms.
 It includes coding platforms like HackerRank, CodeChef, and HackerEarth to improve problem solving and programming skills.
+Link for the Google form:- https://docs.google.com/forms/d/e/1FAIpQLSc1512uWVEv-sK1yyoLW3slWYqavoguwlw9PRapDSm4hHon7Q/viewform?usp=publish-editor

 **MODULE-4**- Email and Social media Etiquette:
 This module teaches professional communication, including writing formal emails and maintaining proper behaviour on social media.
 It highlights the importance of positive and responsible digital presence.